Who can use this capability

-Only Budget Reports that are set to Amounts will include Time & Fees and Expenses.
-Reports will only include budget information when a budget has been set within Project Settings for that type.
-For example, when a project has a budget for Hours, then this information will be included in Budget Report set to Hours.
+Budget reports set to amounts include time & fees and expenses.
+Reports only include budget information when a project has a budget for a specific item.
+For example, when a project has a budget for hours, this information will be included in a budget report for hours.

-Project: Name of the selected groupings.
-Click to expand this data to see individual time entries or expenses.
+- Project: Name of the selected groupings.
+Click the group name to see individual time entries or expenses.

-Future Scheduled: The amount of time or money scheduled in the future.
-These assignments are also displayed on the Schedule.
+- Future Scheduled: The amount of time or money scheduled in the future.

-Budget: The project budget.
-It is a fixed number that is predetermined in Project Settings.
+- Budget: Project budget.
+It is a fixed amount predetermined in project settings.

-When you run a Budget report, you’ll see time entries for projects outside the Time Frame of the report because Budget reports always show the total budgets for projects that have any data within the time range you have selected.
-This means that even hours or amounts outside of that date range will be included.
+Budget reports include time entries for projects outside the time frame of the report.
+Budget reports always show the total budgets for projects that have any data within the time range you have selected.
+This means that even hours or amounts outside that date range will be included.

-This is intentional, as Budget Reports are designed to give you a holistic, high-level overview of how your projects are tracking compared to their entire time/fee budget.
+This is intentional, as budget reports are designed to give you a holistic, high-level overview of how your projects are tracking against their entire time/fee budget.
 Otherwise, your project might appear to be on track because you’re not counting hours for that time frame.

-You already spent $50K in time so you have $50K left to use.
-10,000ft always shows all time spent for the duration selected.
+- You already spent $50K in time so you have $50K left to use.
+Resource Management always shows all time spent for the duration selected.

-If you only want to see hours for a selected time frame, switch to a Time & Fees Report, which will only show hours and amounts within the dates you’ve selected.
+If you only want to see hours for a selected time frame, switch to a time & fees report.